resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Now we've replicated the steps Anna had to undertake in order to run the upgrade on her machine.

+`apt-get` is the front end for a program commonly called a package manager.
+It allows you to add, remove, and update applications under its control.
+These days, that's most of the software on a linux machine.

 **Exercise 7**

 When you are finished working on your virtual machine, do the following: